 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #27.

 Despite my concerns, I yearn to make a return trip or perhaps attend one of their Thursday night worship times.
-Of all the churches we visited, they are perhaps the freest in their worship and the most authentic.
-I think God is pleased.
+Of all the churches we visited, they were perhaps the freest in their worship and the most authentic.